 More information about SimScale’s lighting design evaluation and improvement capabilities can be found in this webinar.

-Additional References to Learn More About LED Thermal Performance:
+Additional References to Learn More About LED Cooling and Thermal Performance: